hisnameisjoseph/josepho-intern-repo/milestones/m3/git_understanding.md

 - `git blame <file>`
   - Show who last modified each line in a file and when.
   - **Use case**: While debugging, check which commit or developer introduced a specific line that might be causing an issue.

+#### Experiment with each command in your test repo
+Here I modified the md file (this file) on my local device.
+Then I used `git checkout` command to retore the file from the main branch.